schism-dev/schism/docs/known_issues.md

  adjustment is not enough, especially if hybrization with ELM transport is used (`ielm_transport=1`).
 This is because ELM tracer results may introduce 'shocks' to the local WENO stencil, which in turn generate disperision.
-In those cases, the users need to adjust `tvd.prop` to make some areas upwind as well to ensure monotonicity, because upwind scheme is able to handle chocks well.
+In those cases, the users need to adjust `tvd.prop` to make some areas upwind as well to ensure monotonicity, because upwind scheme handles shocks well.

 Figure [1](#figure_weno1) shows the result of disperion symptom from WENO, in the form of high salinity in some upriver regions of Chesapeake Bay.
 Higher-order WENO, 1st-order upwind and ELM solvers are applied in adjacent